Ragdoll Cats and Dogs

 Do you have a Ragdoll cat?
 Do you have a dog?
 How do they get along?

 One of the questions I am asked quite frequently is whether or not Ragdoll cats get along with dogs.
 After all, we all know the stereotypes about cats and dogs hating each other.
 But is that true, or is it just what cartoons teach us, and can Ragdoll cats and dogs co-exist in a home?
+You bet they can.
+I was raised with German Shepherds and Ragdolls.
+My cousins were, too.

-Do Ragdoll Cats Get Along With Dogs?
+Do Ragdoll Cats Get along With Dogs?

-There’s no guarantee that a Ragdoll cat will get along with dogs – it depends on the individual cat’s personality and the dog in question.
+There’s no guarantee that a Ragdoll cat will get along with dogs – it depends on the cat’s personality and the dog in question.
 Introducing pets slowly and with full supervision is essential to ensure you can separate them if any signs of aggression are shown.

 Do Ragdoll Cats Like Dogs?